g2384/Life-In-The-UK/Facts.md

 The **Great Western Railway** was the first major railway built in Britain.

 English kings fought a long war with France, called the Hundred Years War (even though it actually lasted **116** years).

-To divorce his first wife, Henry VIII needed the approval of the **Pope**.
-When the Pope refused, Henry established the **Church of England**.
-In this new church, the **king**, not the Pope, would have the power to appoint bishops and order how people should worship.

 The symbol of the House of **Tudor** was a red rose with a white rose inside it as a sign that the Houses of York and Lancaster were now allies.